Bunyaviridae nonstructural S proteins: Severe Fever with Thrombocytopenia Syndrome Virus (SFTSV)

 Although the exact target of the SFTSV is unknown, many believe that the virus attacks human hemopoietic cells.
 It has been shown that upstream molecules of INFs are unchanged in infected cells, such as MAVS, TRAF6 and TRAF3.
 This suggests that INFs are still being produced, but they have no effect and are undetectable in people's blood serum.
 The NSs protein in SFTSV has been shown to interfere with TBK1 which is needed in the activation of both IRF and NF-κB pathways.

 Uukuniemi virus (UUKV)

 UUKV is a non-human pathogen that still creates a NSs protein.
 The NSs protein has only been shown to weakly interact with the 40s subunit of ribosomes and MAVS.

 Arumowot virus (AMTV)

-AMTV is another non-human pathogen and its NSs protein is quickly degraded by proteasomes, and therefor doesn't cause infection in humans.
+AMTV is another non-human pathogen and its NSs protein is quickly degraded by proteasomes, and therefore doesn't cause infection in humans.